blocbit/switfmailer-openpgp/README.md

 # switfmailer-openpgp
-OpenPGP signer for SwiftMailer
+OpenPGP signer for SwiftMailer needs to change from php5-gnupg to the opengpg-php dependancy

+WIP, help welcome :)

 Dependencies:
-* php5-gnupg extension needs to be installed
+* openpgp-php needs to be installed

 Setup:
 * Copy the file to  lib / classes / Swift / Signers